 Of course, part of remote management is measuring workload, performance and productivity.
 What’s coming up, what’s happening now and what’s been completed.
 Holding regular one to ones with your employees will help you assess where things are working well and where they aren’t.
 It will also give an insight into who maybe struggling to adapt to this new situation and what you can do to help them, maybe some time management support or other online training activities.

-Having regular individual contact will also help identify any changes in people mental wellness, mental health experts have warned that virus and lockdown related mental illness will be around much longer that the causes themselves so it is vitally important that remote management includes looking after the people not just the business.
+Having regular individual contact will also help identify any changes in peoples mental wellness, mental health experts have warned that virus and lockdown related mental illness will be around much longer that the causes themselves so it is vitally important that remote management includes looking after the people not just the business.

 Good remote management will also help with the moral of your employees.
 Working in isolation is new to many people and it can be a hard adjustment if usually a person is used to be in around and bustling team.
 Arrange all team call, a Monday morning this is what the week holds and a mid week where we are review would help everyone see what is still happening in your business.